Extra pearls in graph theory: Probabilistic method

 \section{Probabilistic method}

-The probabilistic method makes it possible to prove the existence of graphs with certain properties without constructing them explicitly.
-The idea is to show that if one randomly chooses a graph or its coloring from a specified class, then the probability that the result is of the needed property is more than zero.
-The latter implies that a graph with needed property exists.
+The probabilistic method allows us to prove the existence of graphs with certain properties without explicitly constructing them.
+The idea is to show that if one randomly chooses a graph or its coloring from a specified class, then the probability that the result has the needed property is more than zero.
+This implies that a graph with required the property exists.

-Despite that this method of proof uses probability, the final conclusion is determined for certain, without any possible error.
+Despite using probability, the final conclusion is determined for certain, without any possible error.

 \begin{thm}{Theorem} Assume that the inequality

 holds for a pair of positive integers $R$ and $n$.
 Then $r(n,n)>R$. \end{thm}

 \parit{Proof.} We need to show that the complete graph $K_R$ admits a coloring of edges in red and blue such that it has no monochromatic subgraph isomorphic to $K_n$.